Travel Journalist and Photographer

 Current areas of specialism: Devon, Dartmoor, rail travel, dog-friendly travel, food and drink, arts, hotel reviews, scuba-diving, hiking.

 Suzy is the founder of The Dartmoor Artisan Trail, an arts, craft and food trail that links Dartmoor's traditional craftspeople, artists and producers.

 Suzy's photographic portraits of Dartmoor's artisans formed solo exhibitions at the prestigious Devon Guild of Craftsmen and Dartmoor National Park's main visitor centre in 2017, and further exhibitions are planned in the summer of 2018.

-The trail has been featured on BBC Countryfile, and been highly acclaimed in The Guardian, Lonely Planet Traveller and Telegraph Travel, who named it one of the UK's best travel experiences of 2017.
-It was also awarded the 'UK's Best New Tourism Project of 2017' by the British Guild of Travel writers and Suzy has been shortlisted to win the Heritage Crafts Association's Volunteer Award for her work on it.
+The trail was featured BBC Countryfile, and has been highly acclaimed in The Guardian, Lonely Planet Traveller and Telegraph Travel, who named it one of the UK's best travel experiences of 2017.
+It was also awarded the 'UK's Best New Tourism Project of 2017' by the British Guild of Travel Writers, and in March 2018, Suzy herself won the Heritage Crafts Association's Volunteer award for her work on it.